Skip to content

 We’ve started working on v4 in late 2021.
 There were some issues (opens in a new window) around offline mode that we couldn’t fix without introducing breaking changes, so we’ve bundled everything together that has amassed ove the last year or so to release a new major version.

-At the same time, we had a separate branch that was migrating over to React 18 useSyncExternalStore.
-We could've added this in a minor version, because it only changes internal things, but it felt safer to me to bundle it with the breaking changes.
+At the same time, we had a separate branch (opens in a new window) that was migrating over to React 18 useSyncExternalStore (opens in a new window).
+We could’ve added this in a minor version, because it only changes internal things, but it felt safer to me to bundle it with the breaking changes.

 I was pretty confident that the timelines would align and that we would be able to release v4 shortly after React 18 becomes “officially stable”.